 Instructions

-1. Heat 2 tablespoon extra virgin olive oil in a large pot until shimmering but not smoking.
+1. Heat 2 tbsp extra virgin olive oil in a large pot until shimmering but not smoking.
 Add green onions, bell pepper, and garlic and cook over medium-heat, stirring frequently until fragrant (about 3 minutes or so).
 Add ½ of the fresh dill, and stir for 30 seconds more.

 2. Now add broth, potatoes and carrots.
 Add spices and season with kosher salt and black pepper.
 Bring to a rolling boil then lower heat to medium and cook for 5 to 6 minutes or until the potatoes and carrots are tender.